estuary/flow/site/docs/concepts/storage-mappings.md

 Flow stores the documents that comprise your collections in a cloud storage bucket.
 Your **storage mapping** tells Flow which bucket to use.

-Every Flow organization (defined by its [catalog prefix](./catalogs.md#namespace)) has a storage mapping defined during setup.
-When you're provisioned a prefix, your Estuary account manager will help you [set up your storage mapping](../getting-started/installation.mdx#configuring-your-cloud-storage-bucket-for-use-with-flow).
-If you have a trial account, your storage mapping is Estuary's secure Google Cloud Storage bucket.
+When you first register for Flow, your storage mapping is Estuary's secure Google Cloud Storage bucket.
+Data in Flow's cloud storage bucket is deleted 30 days after collection.

+For production workflows, you should [set up your own cloud storage bucket as a storage mapping](../getting-started/installation.mdx#configuring-your-cloud-storage-bucket-for-use-with-flow).

+You may also use apply different storage mappings to different [catalog prefixes](./catalogs.md#namespace) within your organization's prefix.

 You can set up a bucket lifecycle policy to manage data retention in your storage mapping;
 for example, to remove data after six months.